 One day you may be the only gig in town.
 The next day, there are 1,000s of people offering similar services.
 I don’t mean copycats.
 There are real sellers that have built a reputation in the space you’re operating in.
 This can be a challenge to overcome.

 At the end of the day, the world is constantly changing and evolving.
 This applies to Fiverr as well.
 People will search for help in different ways.
 This could mean picking different options when evaluating which gig to buy.

-You gig and the meta data associated with it can fall out of fashion quickly.
+Your gig and the metadata associated with it can fall out of fashion quickly.
 What worked today, may not work tomorrow.
 You should watch trends in traffic to your gig.
 The amount of traffic tells you how relevant you’re in the marketplace.